AnonymousGitAcc/DocSmell/README.md

 ## Automatic Detection of Documentation Smells
-We employed rule-based, shallow, and deep machine learning techniques to automatically dectect these 5 types of smells.
+We employed rule-based, shallow, and deep machine learning techniques to automatically detect documentation smells.

 ## Codes
 Codes of our rule-based, shallow, and deep learning classifiers are available at three different subfolders under 'Codes' folder.
 The codes are organised in a sequential manner.
 All file&folder names are self-explanatory.